 Raised in the beautiful Niagara Peninsula Daniel graduated from Niagara College with diplomas in Business & Computer Science.
 Daniel’s career began at the Welland General Hospital, where he was soon offered a position as Quality Assurance & Risk Manager, one of, if not the, youngest in the province of Ontario.
 Daniel also lived in Arizona and California on a three-year working visa.
 As a matter of fact, after winning the prestigious Mr. North America title in 1992 Daniel was propelled into public speaking roles in Canada and the US.
 He has made guest appearances on several TV programs, including the Dini Petty Show, Maury Pauvich and Entertainment Tonight.

 He returned to Canada to start a new career in the field of Computer Technology.
-He now lives in Richmond Hill, Ontario, with his wife.
+He and his wife now call Richmond Hill, Ontario and Playa Del Carmen, Mexico home.
+Between these two locations, they also travel the world.
 Daniel genuinely believes that a comprehensive education program must include financial literacy.
 “Set your goals, make a plan, stay focused and execute it.”
 Daniel has also mastered the art of negotiating a deal as a real estate investor.
 He is also a mentor and a speaker.

 Daniel and Carole proved to be a great team, investing and managing a successful business, while attaining financial freedom.
-Featured in such magazines as Money Sense and TV programs like TFO Carte de Visite.
-Daniel and Carole are co-founders of online-homes.net and have been working in this venue for the last 10 years.
+Featured in such magazines as Money Sense and TV programs like TFO Carte de Visite, HGTV, Mexico Life.
+Daniel and Carole are co-founders of online-homes.net and continue investing and living an amazing lifestyle.

 Carole was born in the rural French county of Prescott-Russell (Clarence Creek) nestled along the Ottawa River.
 She graduated with honours from the University of Ottawa with degrees in Criminology and Leisure Science.
 Carole moved to Vancouver, where she completed a certification in Business Communication at Simon Fraser University.
 After 10 years in Vancouver, she moved to Toronto, Ontario, and completed an executive MBA program sponsored by the Toronto Board of Trade.